dirigonaut/video-sync/RoadMap.md

   - Config file parameter validation
   - Support dropping in signed cert
   - Support FireFox fully
+  - Update Documentation
   - Known Bugs:
-    - (UI)Fix exiting from full screen
+    - (UI)Fix exiting from full screen[Fixed]
+      - Chrome assigns max z-index to the fullscreen video and covers the whole screen so the progress bar cannot be clicked
     - (Encoding)Ffmpeg is skipping the first couple seconds of a video on (some?) encodings
     - (Redis)Throw proper error message on redis is already started scenario
-    - (Encoding)Fix parsing of file names so that they do not cut off after the first space
+    - (Encoding)Fix parsing of file names so that they do not cut off after the first space[Fixed]
+      - Confirm that the files can be consumed on the front end with special characters and spaces